erpnet/ErpNet.FP/README.md

 ### You want to try it now?
 You can download windows version of ErpNet.FP

--  You can downloading ErpNet.FP.Win Http Server, and its manager ErpNet.FP.Win.Manager.exe here -> [ErpNet.FP.Win.zip] to try it.
+-  You can downloading ErpNet.FP.Win Http Server, and its manager ErpNet.FP.Win.Manager.exe here -> [ErpNet.FP.Win.zip].

 Inside the zip file, you will find two Windows executables: ErpNet.FP.Win.exe (service) and ErpNet.FP.Win.Manager.exe (service manager).

 Run ErpNet.FP.Win.Manager.exe and it will start the ErpNet.FP.Win.exe automatically from the same directory, and will be waiting for your commands as notification icon in the tray.

 When you exit the session, you can examine debug.log file for every event occured while using the service.

 Also, you can use "Show console", and "Exit" options from the service manager tray icon.

 ## Some concepts needs to be explained